Hodge-Tate decomposition for non-smooth spaces: Eh-topology

-is a universal homeomorphism of schemes.
+which is a universal homeomorphism by assumption.
 Here the target has exactly one point, and by finiteness we have $B\otimes_A k(y)=B\wh{\otimes}_A k(y)$.
-So by assumption the reduced subscheme $\Spec(B\wh\otimes k(y))_{red}$ is equal to $k(y)$ (since they are of characteristic $0$).
-Note that the adic spectrum $\Spa(B\wh{\otimes}_A k(y), B^\circ\otimes_A^\circ k(y)^+)$ corresponds exactly the preimage of $y$ in $X$ along the morphism $f$.
-But the image of the valuation ring $k(y)^+$ in the reduced quotient of $B\wh\otimes_A k(y)$ is equal to $k(y)^+$ itself, which is a valuation ring in the reduced quotient of $B\wh\otimes_A k(y)$.
-In this way, the preimage $f^{-1}(y)$ has exactly one point $x$ whose residue field with valuation is given by $(k(y),k(y)^+)$.
-Hence $f$ is bijective, and thus a homeomorphism. \end{proof} At last, when the target is assumed to be smooth rigid spaces, there is no nontrivial universal homeomorphisms: \begin{proposition} Let $X$ be a smooth rigid space, and $X'$ be a reduced rigid space.
+So by assumption the reduced subscheme $\Spec(B\wh\otimes k(y))_{\red}$ is equal to $k(y)$ (since they are of characteristic $0$).
+We then note that the adic spectrum

+is exactly the preimage of $y$ in the rigid space $X$ along the morphism $f$.
+Notice that the integral closure of $k(y)^+$ in $k(y)$ is contained in the quotient ring of $B^\circ\otimes_{A^\circ} k(y)^+$ by its nilpotent elements, which has to be $k(y)^+$ itself (as the integral closure is contained in the field $k(y)$ and is finite over $k(y)^+$).
+In this way, the preimage $f^{-1}(y)$ has exactly one point $x$ whose residue field with valuation is equal to $(k(y),k(y)^+)$.
+Hence $f$ is bijective, and thus a homeomorphism. \end{proof} At last, when the target is assumed to be a smooth rigid space, there is no nontrivial universal homeomorphisms: \begin{proposition} Let $X$ be a smooth rigid space, and $X'$ be a reduced rigid space.
 Then any universal homeomorphism $f:X'\ra X$ is an isomorphism. \end{proposition} \begin{proof} By the Proposition \ref{univ}, every universal homeomorphism $f:X'\ra X$ can be covered by morphisms of affinoid spaces $\Spa(B)\ra \Spa(A)$, where the underlying morphism of schemes $\Spec(B)\ra \Spec(A)$ is a universal homeomorphism.
-So it suffices to show that when $X=\Spa(A)$ is a smooth affinoid rigid space over $\Spa(K)$, $A$ is a seminormal ring.
-But note that by the smoothness of $X$, $A$ is a regular ring (by \cite{Hu96} 1.6.10, locally $X$ is \'etale over the adic spectrum of Tate algebras $K\langle T_i\rangle$, which is regular).
+So it suffices to show that when $X=\Spa(A)$ is a smooth affinoid rigid space over $\Spa(K)$, $A$ is a seminormal ring (so any universal homeomorphism $\Spec(B)\ra \Spec(A)$ from a reduced scheme is an isomorphism).
+But note that by the smoothness of $X$, $A$ is a regular ring (by \cite[1.6.10]{Hu96}, locally $X$ is \'etale over the adic spectrum of Tate algebras $K\langle T_i\rangle$, which is regular).
 So $A$ is normal, and thus seminormal. \end{proof}